Ficool

 No.

-"There was probably a reason," Hiroy said quickly, almost desperately.
+"There had to be a reason," Hiroy said immediately.
+Too quickly.
+Almost desperately.
 "Shiro wouldn't just—"

 Because recently…